srujaan/100-days-of-code/log.md

 **Thoughts:** Worked with strings, string methods, the conditional loops, the logical operators - need a bit of revision for the mutli logical operators

+### Day 6: November 26, 2020

+**Today's Progress:** Revisied previous topics about logical operator and conditional statement.

+**Thoughts:** Revising helped to get more insights about JS logical operators and understood js conditional statements.
+JS logical opearators are tricky and good to get grip about them can be helpful in long term.